Categories

 One more sneak peek

-I’ve also added a right-click menu to the tray icon with
+I’ve also added a right-click menu to the tray icon with a few useful features:

 In my spare time I’m slowly working on the next version of Leaf Node Monitoring.
 Sales have been above expectation and I have many more ideas I want to implement.
 Had quite some positive feedback, thanks to all of you who wrote in.